edmondchuc/blog-site/content/choosing-a-static-site-generator-as-a-python-developer.rst

 :date: 2018-11-18 21:51
 :category: Software Development
 :author: Edmond Chuc
-:tags: Python, static site generator, Pelican, Jekyll, Hugo, Sphinx, blog, Ruby, Markdown, reStructured Text
+:tags: Python, static site generator, Pelican, Jekyll, Hugo, Sphinx, blog, Ruby, Markdown, reStructured Text, web
 :summary: An initial impressions on Pelican and some other static site generators.

 I started looking into static site generators to simplify my workflow and the maintenance of my personal website.
 As with many before me, I stumbled across the popular names in static site generators such as `Jekyll`_, `Hugo`_ and others.
 At the time, I had a single-paged portfolio website set up, but I  wanted to also start blogging online to share my knowledge with others and have a medium to reflect on my learning experiences.
 I knew static site generators were the go-to solutions but I never expected how immensely powerful they were and how easy they were to use.
 Read on to see why I chose `Pelican`_ as my static site generator.